Mintbase/Grants-Program/applications/DotPay.md

 4. Alice clicks on the payment instruction.
 Github receives the instruction and trigger the webhook to contact Bob by email and other notification methods to notify that 10 DOT tokens have been put into our platform
 Exclusive account Wallet.
-5. Call Polkadot API for on-chain transfer.
+5. Call Mintbase API for on-chain transfer.
 6. Bob withdraws 10 DOT tokens from our platform to his wallet(such as Polkawallet or MetaMask), if Bob already bind his own address, will transfer DOT to his account directly.

 ### Data models / API specifications of the core functionality